mobxjs/mobx-react/README.md

 [![CDNJS](https://img.shields.io/cdnjs/v/mobx-react.svg)](https://cdnjs.com/libraries/mobx-react)

 Package with React component wrapper for combining React with MobX.
-Exports the `observer` decorator and some development utilities.
+Exports the `observer` decorator and other utilities.
 For documentation, see the [MobX](https://mobxjs.github.io/mobx) project.
 This package supports both React and React Native.